mikeadmire/memcache_check/README.md

 # MemcacheCheck

-  This gem was created to help diagnose problems with Memcached servers.
+  This gem is intended to help find problems with Memcached servers.
-  MemcacheCheck runs a series of set and get commands against a Memcached server to validate data integrity, verify that the host is responding correctly over repeated checks, and benchmark host speed.
+  MemcacheCheck runs a series of set and get commands against a Memcached server and validates the data returned.
+It also returns the benchmark time that it takes to run the get and set commands to help find slow responding servers.

 ## Installation